MBSck/Universum-Sim/README.md

 * Place planetary bodies in main menu via left mouse click, remove with right mouse
 * See the attributes of the planetary bodies by left clicking on them
 * Press start to simulate their movement (Maximum of 10 bodies, works best around 3)
+* Navigate the menu with the arrow keys and esc
 # Screenshots
 Start menu:
 ![Start menu](./img/start_menu.png)